How we promote British Values at Adderley

 Interwoven within the curriculum in a range of curriculum areas are planned opportunities to teach the values of our society.
 Some examples are:

-- PSHE: How we influence democracy is explored though PSHE and assemblies.
+- PSHEC: How we influence democracy is explored though PSHEC and assemblies.
 This includes looking at historical figures such as Nelson Mandela and Gandhi and exploring the effectiveness of different approaches.
 The Rule of Law The importance of laws, whether they be those that govern the class, the school, or the country is consistently reinforced at Adderley.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety and PSHEC lessons.

 - Geography: We ensure that children have a better understanding of what Britain is, learning more about its capital cities and counties, its rivers and mountains, where Britain is in relation to the rest of Europe and other countries in the world.